“Arbor Day is not like other holidays. Each of those reposes on the past, while Arbor Day proposes for the future.”

 - J. Sterling Morton

-Being devoid of trees, J. Sterling endeavored to encourage tree planting in order to attract people to the state.
+As the territory was devoid of trees, J. Sterling endeavored to encourage tree planting in order to attract people to the area.
 He did that first as Editor of Nebraska City News, and then as President of the Agricultural Board.
 In 1872, he proposed that the state declare April 10 as Arbor Day, and his proposal was accepted.
 On that day in 1872, it is said that Nebraskans planted one million trees.